HomeLight offers a quick, easy way to find full-service realtors and compare multiple options.

 HomeLight vs. competitors

-HomeLight's top competitors include discount brokers like Redfin and agent matching services like Clever Real Estate, Ideal Agent, and Upnest.
-These alternatives can match you with full-service realtors who offer significantly lower commission rates.
+HomeLight's top competitors include low-commission companies like Clever Real Estate, Ideal Agent, and Redfin.
+These alternatives can match you with full-service realtors who offer significantly lower listing fees.

 HomeLight reviews: What customers say

 HomeLight reviews are mostly positive, with most customers pleased with the quality of the agents they were matched with.
-One persistent complaint about HomeLight, however, is the volume of calls and emails people receive after signing up.
+However, HomeLight reviews complaints highlight a frequent problem: the volume of calls and emails people receive after signing up.

 ✅ Professional agents